albertpatterson/notes-plugin/README.md

 # notes-plugin
-An Intellij plugin for recording and managing file related notes
+An Intellij plugin for recording and managing notes about files and lines in files, without altering the contents of the files.
+Context menu options and gutter annotations are provided to add and view notes, and popups are provided for editing, saving and deleting as well as viewing a list of all notes in a project.

 ## Prerequisites
 Install Intellij Idea: [download](https://www.jetbrains.com/idea/download/#section=mac)